sinister033/shopCool/README.md

 # shopCool
-This is an E-commerce site built using Express.js, MongoDb (for database purposes), ,CSS and HTML.
+This is an E-commerce site built using Express.js, MongoDb (for database purposes), CSS and HTML.